orkes-io/docs/docs/developer-guides/webhook-integration.md

 <p align="center"><img src="/content/img/Webhook-with-a-verified-URL-in-Conductor.png" alt="Webhook with a verified UR" width="100%" height="auto"></img></p>

-This is the JSON schema for a webhook.
+This is the task confoguration for a Wait for Webhook task.

 ```json
 {